Zeckie/baselinedmypy/.github/PULL_REQUEST_TEMPLATE.md

-Please include an amongus reference in this PR.
+Please include a link to the issue this PR is addressing.